NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

    The existence of the `_deleg` name MUST be cached for the duration indicated by the "minimum" RDATA field of the SOA resource record in the authority section, adjusted to the resolver's TTL boundaries.
    For the period the existence of the empty non-terminal at the `_deleg` label is cached, the label is "known to be present" and the resolver MUST send additional incremental deleg queries as described in {{recursive-resolver-behavior}}.

-3. The `_deleg` label does exist within the zone and contains data.
+3. The `_deleg` label does exist within the zone, but is an delegation.
-   A NOERROR response is returned with an IDELEG RRset in the answer section.
+   A NOERROR legacy referral response is returned with an NS RRset in the authority section.

-   The resolver MUST record that the `_deleg` label is known to be present for a duration indicated by A RRset's TTL value, adjusted to the resolver's TTL boundaries, for example by caching the RRset.
+   The resolver MUST record that the zone does not have valid incremental delegations deployed for the duration indicated by the NS RRset's TTL value, adjusted to the resolver's TTL boundaries, for example by caching the RRset.
-   For the period any RRset at the `_deleg` label is cached, the label is "known to be present" and the resolver MUST send additional incremental deleg queries as described in {{recursive-resolver-behavior}}.
+   For the period indicated by the NS RRset's TTL value, the zone is considered to **not** to have valid incremental delegations, and MUST NOT send any (additional) incremental deleg queries.

-   If the zone is reached by following a referral, then besides the TTL, the content of the IDELEG RRset MUST be ignored.
-   For zones that are only to be reached through delegation, a Resource Record of `_deleg IN IDELEG 0 .` is RECOMMENDED.
-   Note that zones that are not reached by following referrals, but configured directly in the resolver, MAY have information about which authoritative name servers and with capabilities provided at an IDELEG RRset at the `_deleg` label (see {{priming-queries}}).

 # Optimized implementation